particle-iot/docs/src/content/dev.md

 ![IDE Menu]({{assets}}/images/ide-menu.jpg)

-Every command is available from **Spark** menu item.
-Depending on being logged in or having selected a device, this menu will change.
+All the commands are available from the **Spark** menu.
+The menu changes depending on whether you're logged in or have selected a device, so some of the commands will only show up once you're in the right context.

 ![Command Palette]({{assets}}/images/ide-palette.jpg)

-If you prefer more keyboard oriented workflow, there's **Command Palette** with all available commands, which can be filtered.
+If you prefer a keyboard-oriented workflow, there's **Command Palette** with all available commands in a searchable list.

-To show the palette press `Command`, `Shift` and `P` keys together on a Mac or `Control`, `Shift`, `P` on Windows.
+To show the palette press `Command`+`Shift`+`P` keys together on a Mac or `Control`+`Shift`+`P` on Windows.

 ![Toolbar]({{assets}}/images/ide-toolbar.jpg)
 **Tip**: you can change toolbar's position in settings.

-There's also a toolbar on left side of IDE (it looks just like one from [Web IDE (Build)](/build) isn't it?), which contains shortcuts to most used commands like compiling or flashing.
+There's also a toolbar on left side of IDE which contains shortcuts to the most frequently used commands like compiling and flashing (looks a lot like the one from [Web IDE (Build)](/build), doesn't it?).

 Logging In
 ---